 Transformation identity

-The identity transformation returns its input set.
+The identity transformation returns its input set in unchanged order.

 Example 22:

 GET ~/Sales?$apply=identity

 Transformation concat

 The concat transformation takes two or more parameters, each of which is a sequence of set transformations.

 It applies each transformation sequence to the input set and concatenates the intermediate result sets in the order of the parameters into the result set, preserving the ordering of the individual result sets as well as the structure of each result instance, potentially leading to an inhomogeneously structured result set.